 Who are the Diola (Jola) people?

-Casamance's majority ethnic group is called the Diola, although they make up only around 4% of Senegal's total population (Minority Rights).
-They come from small-scale families of farmers and traders.
+Casamance's majority ethnic group is called the Diola, although they make up only around 4% of Senegal's total population.
+They come from families of smallholder farmers and traders.
 About 30% of the population in Casamance is catholic and lives peacefully with Muslims.
 Some families practice a mix of Animism, Muslim and Christian practices.

 What is Animism?